Zenitugo/AltSchool-LiveClass-ProjectAssignment/documentation.md

 ## STEP 2: machines.sh

-This script contains the commands for the installation of LAMP STACK for the Virtual machine instances **(master and slave)**.
+The scripts contains the commands for the installation of LAMP STACK for the Virtual machine instances **(master and slave)**.
+Machines.sh script for Slave and Machines01.sh for Master

-This means I installed:
+This means I ran the commands to:
-- Apache2 web server.
+- Install apache2 web server.
-- MySQL database
+- Install mysql database
-- PHP and its dependencies.
+- Instal php and its dependencies.
-- Enabling modules
+- Enable modules
+- Restart apache
-- Restarting apche
+- Validate PHP
+- Install Nginx on the load balancer VM

 **It also contains the User management details of the master VM instance**